 “Save an alligator, eat a preppie.”

-I saw a variation of this in the 1998 movie Desert Blue.
+Like the site 🙂 I saw a variation of this in the 1998 movie Desert Blue.
 There the characters talk about a bumber sticker that reads: “Save a donut, shoot a cop”

 I’ve also seen a variation that is simply Save X, Y Z. (where X and Z are tangentially related nouns, and Y is a verb related to the use of those nouns).
 For example, I saw a shirt that said: Save water, drink beer.